farhadabedinzadeh/Alzheimer_VGG16_Matlab/README.md

-# Alzheimer Disease Detection using VGG16 And ReduceLROnPlateau
+# Alzheimer Disease Detection using VGG16 And SMOTE

 A brief description of what this project does and who it's for